 When the digital revolution came to photography, my wife and I were having our first child.
 We decided to get a Toshiba PDM70 point and shoot (at a whopping 3 megapixels) to record our little girl’s early days.
 Photographing a toddler with that camera was nigh impossible with that camera, so I upgraded to a Canon D60 (a titanic 6 megapixels).
 After our son was born and the kids really started to move about, the focus capabilities of that camera was outdone and I upgraded to a Canon 1D Mk II (sporting 8 megapixels).
 That pro level camera served me well and as my skills developed in digital image processing, I made the jump to shooting RAW exclusively.

 In 2007, I realized a dream when I acquired a Leica M8.
 I had always dreamed of owning a Leica ever since I got that copy of the Leica Manual.
 The dream was not to last, however, as I started to shoot professionally in 2008 and had to trade my Leica M8 for Nikon gear I could get paying gigs with.
-I currently shoot with Nikon equipment (D800E primary) specializing in stagecraft photography.
-Next on my gear list is an Nikon Df kit for travel.
-I have tested and reviewed mirrorless cameras from Sony, Fuji and Olympus and while some of them are quite excellent (I have four images taken with a Fuji X-T1 hanging in the Coral Gables Museum), I do not want to deal with two sets of everything.
-I am branching out into fine art and landscapes as well.
-I am in the planning stages of converting my garage into a full studio along with moving up to medium format digital for the fine art and landscape/architectural work.
+I currently shoot with Sony equipment (A7 II primary) specializing in stagecraft and portrait photography.
+Next on my gear list is a second Sony A7 body, probably the successor to the A7s as I like to shoot high-ISO images.

 I taught photography to middle-school children for three years, adult classes for two more and currently run a local photography club.